-These penalties increase the $\chi^2$ fit value when penalised features are encountered, meaning that shape is less likely to produce those features as it optimises models to produce a smaller $\chi^2$ value.
+features as it optimizes models to produce a smaller χ^2 value.
 Each of these penalties is given a strength, with larger penalties more strongly discouraging features.
 The first three penalties were given a relatively high strength, and the latter two penalties were low in strength to ensure they only discouraged unphysical features without restricting the construction of craters, ridges and boulders.